Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: WESTERN SETTLEMENTS

-A Levron was among the earliest Acadian immigrants to come to Louisiana.
-Louis Levron dit Luci, son of Jacques Levron of Port-Royal and grandson of the family's progenitor in Acadia, was 41 and unmarried when he reached New Orleans in February 1765.
-He came with the Joseph Broussard dit Beausoleil party from Halifax via St.-Domingue.
-After a brief respite in the city, he followed the Broussards across the Atchafalaya Bastin to the Atakapas District, where he helped created La Nouvelle-Acadie on the banks of Bayou Teche.
-Even after an epidemic killed dozens of his fellow Acadians in the summer and fall of 1765, Louis dit Luci remained in the Atakapas District and was still being counted there in his early 50s.
+Louis dit Luci, son of Jacques Levron and Marie Doucet of Port-Royal and grandson of the family's progenitor in Acadia, was age 41 and unmarried when he reached New Orleans in February 1765 with the Broussard party from Halifax via Cap-Français, St.-Domingue.
+After a brief respite in the city, he followed the Broussards to the Attakapas District, where he helped create La Nouvelle-Acadie on the banks of Bayou Teche.
+Even after an epidemic killed dozens of his fellow Acadians in the summer and fall of 1765, Louis dit Luci remained at Attakapas and was still being counted there in his early 50s.
 He never married.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS